kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

 This tutorial shows how to expose multiple workloads on different paths by defining a Service at the root level and by defining Services on each path separately.

-> [!WARNING] Exposing a workload to the outside world is always a potential security vulnerability, so tread carefully.
+> [!WARNING] Exposing a workload to the outside world is always a potential security vulnerability, so be careful.
 In a production environment, remember to secure the workload you expose with [OAuth2](../01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md) or [JWT](../01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md).

 ## Prerequisites